 Equal Employment Opportunity Commitment

-Juniata College does not discriminate on the basis of race, sex, gender, age, religion, ancestry, color, marital status, national or ethnic origin, physical or mental disability, sexual orientation, citizenship or veteran status in the administration of its employment practices, or in the educational programs or activities it offers.
+Juniata College does not discriminate on the basis of race, color, religion, gender, national origin, age, disability, ancestry, genetic information, ethnic origin, marital and parental status, veteran status, citizenship status, sexual orientation, gender identity or expression, or because of any other protected status of an individual or that individual's associates or relatives, in the administration of its employment practices, or in the educational programs or activities it offers.
 The College will take positive steps to increase the ethnic and gender diversity among its employees.

 The basic principle of the employment policy is that equal employment opportunities be available to all qualified individuals so that all decisions are based solely on their experience and ability, potential and willingness to support the total programs and general aims of the College.
 Advancements are based on the individual's achievements in present positions and capacity to succeed in new positions.
 This policy emphasizes that all applicants for employment and all employees shall receive fair treatment in the initial employment and subsequent employment practices, including, but not limited to, hiring, firing, promotion, layoffs, transfers, and benefits.